Saint Kitts scheme to attract the wealthy

-What has helped is an accelerated application process for St. Kitts & Nevis’ Citizenship-by-Investment Program (CIP), introduced in October 2016.
-Foreignerscan now get citizenship applications processed in just 60 days, down from about 3 to 4 months.
-Then from January 1, 2017, the CIP became more affordable for families.
+Earlier, St. Kitts & Nevis introduced an accelerated application process for its Citizenship-by-Investment (CBI) Program.
+Foreigners can get citizenship applications processed in just 60 days, down from about 3 to 4 months.

-“After the closure of the sugar industry in 2006, we made a strategic decision to shift our visitor demographic towards the higher end of the market,” says Minister of Tourism Richard Skerritt.
+“After the closure of the sugar industry in 2006, we made a strategic decision to shift our visitor demographic towards the higher end of the market,” said former Minister of Tourism Richard Skerritt.

-In St Kitts, the pace of real estate developments has increased rapidly, spurred by the arrival of the Marriott Hotel in Frigate Bay, and an increased number of air flights into the islands.
+In St Kitts, the pace of development has increased rapidly in recent years, spurred by the arrival of the Marriott Hotel in Frigate Bay, and by an increased number of air flights into the islands.
 “Since the Marriott opened, property sales and prices have increased dramatically,” says local real estate agent Brian Kassab.

-“Park Hyatt will raise our visibility as a tourist destination throughout the world,” says Skerritt.
+“Park Hyatt raises our visibility as a tourist destination throughout the world,” says Skerritt.
 “The Citizenship by Investment has been in place for years, and generally worked well, but this is taking the concept to a new level.”

 “The arrival of the Four Seasons Resort in 1991, and the creation of their first branded residences [in 1995], put Nevis on the map,” says Suzanne Gordon, owner of Sugar Mill Real Estate.
 “That heralded the beginning of the boom in luxury developments.”